Press Release No: Individual Application 39/20

 In the present case, the incumbent court relied on the applicant’s signing up and registry to the ByLock server by obtaining a user-ID, through his own devices and his GSM subscription, and his use of the application for ensuring the confidentiality of organisational communication as evidence demonstrating his relation with the organisation.
 In making this assessment, the court referred to the data obtained from the ByLock server and discovered by the technical units, as well as to Carrier Grade NAT (CGNAT) records.
 The applicant’s conviction for his membership of a terrorist organisation based solely on the use of an encrypted communication network, which was apparently used -by its structure, way of use and technical features- merely by the FETÖ/PDY members to ensure organisational confidentiality, cannot be considered as a manifestly arbitrary approach which has completely rendered dysfunctional the procedural safeguards inherent in the right to a fair trial.

 Consequently, the Court has declared this part of the application inadmissible for being manifestly ill-founded.

-C. Alleged failure of the inferior courts to consider the relevant digital data
+C. Alleged failure to bring the relevant digital data before the court

 The applicant did neither provide a sufficient explanation concerning this allegation nor substantiated it in the application form.
 Besides, there is no information or document to the effect that although he raised, before the inferior courts, the concrete issues as to the use of the relevant data obtained from the ByLock application during his proceedings and requested the courts to make the necessary inquiries and inspections, the inferior courts remained inactive.